 Without waiting any longer, we hurried to the hillside.
 Although walking fast but in a “fast and steady” mode.
-This is a monkey monument built at the foot of this hill.
-Yesterday, we took a picture of this monkey but the picture is a bit less clear.
-Then, we stopped and took a picture for a moment.
-In my head, I felt that this place from the bottom to the top of the hill was specially built to commemorate the monkey god, Hanuman.
+These are the monkey monument built at the foot of this hill.
+Yesterday, we took a picture of this monkey, but the photo is a bit less clear.
+Then, we stopped and took a photo for a moment.
+In my head, I felt that from the bottom to the top of the hill, it was specially built to commemorate the monkey god, Hanuman.

 In India, cows are considered sacred and holy.
 The Southeast Asian side is different.
-Monkeys are considered sacred from here all the way to Bali, Indonesia.
+Monkeys are considered sacred from here to Bali, Indonesia.

 We tried to get closer to the edge area of the monkey monument.
-From a distance, it looks like there is the main entrance to climb to the top of KCKC hill.
+It looks like there is the main entrance to climb to the top of KCKC hill from a distance.
 I also had the opportunity to take pictures of locals who might be waiting for a tuktuk.
 In this area where we are standing, there are many buildings which are the administrative center of Prachuap Khiri Khan City.

-But we neglected this Wat for a while to visit because the main mission was to climb the peak of KCKC.
+But we neglected this Wat for a while to visit because the primary mission was to climb the peak of KCKC.

 Finally, we arrived at the main entrance or gate to climb the stairs.
 It seems that many visitors are also relaxing here, perhaps relieving tiredness after a tiring climb.

 Sruppp… fuhhhh… we took a deep breath first before going up.
-Batu Caves, which is very close to Kuala Lumpur, I haven’t visited yet, but here I can really climb, hehe.
-Actually, I’m not sure how many stairs are here.
-I did a google search earlier and there were 396 numbers of stairs!
-Some opinions say it has 395.
+I haven’t visited Batu Caves, which is very close to Kuala Lumpur yet, but here I can climb, hehe.
+I’m not sure how many stairs are here.
+I did a Google search earlier and there were 396 numbers of stairs!
+However, some opinions say it has 395.
 So, it is your job to calculate the actual number of stairs.

-This is a warning that I would like to share with readers.
-From downstairs up to the top, there is a species of monkeys of the type “macaques” which are considered as unfriendly species to humans.
+These are a warning that I would like to share with readers.
+From downstairs up to the top, there is a species of monkeys of the type “macaques” which are considered unfriendly species to humans.
 So: